CDCgov/Rt-without-renewal/README.md

 ## How to use this template
 To open a new repo using this template, click the green `Use this template` button above and to the right.
 Then select `Create a new repository`.

+[Guidance about when clearance is needed and how to get it]

 ## This template contains
 - [x] An Apache 2.0 license
 - [ ] Issue templates for bugs, feature requests, and scientific improvements